TimButterfield/LambdaSurprise/README.md

 1) Run **_npm run deploy_** from {project_root}/src/LambdaSurprise.Services directory.

 There are a multitude of reasons why deploying a Lambda to AWS can fail.
-If it turns out to be a policy/permissions issue, [this](https://blog.timbutterfield.co.uk/2020/02/11/serverless-deploy-developer-policy/) may help
+If you do experience problems, which turn out to be a policy/permissions issue, [this](https://blog.timbutterfield.co.uk/2020/02/11/serverless-deploy-developer-policy/) may help

 ###### Triggering the Lambda